thefreshuk/thefresh-test/README.md

    Ghosting is a serious problem in recruitment and you always deserve to know where you stand, **no matter what**

+## Prerequisites

+You will need these installed to use the provided development environment:

+1. Docker for Desktop (or equivalent if Linux)
+2. Node
+3. Yarn
+4. PHP 8.0+

 ## Instructions

+What to do:

 1. Choose an exercise
 2. Create a new private repository for your work and add [James